brianwoo/udemy-the-complete-flutter-dev/Readme-Flutter-Responsive.md

   - Height: As much as possible (INFINITY)
   - Width: As much as needed by children

-With no constraint on height and child wants INFINITE height, Flutter throws an Exception.
+With no constraint on height and child wants INFINITE height, Flutter throws an Exception or out of the boundary of the screen.